 Multiple integrations were critical to this desire to scale efficiently.
-This included complex API integration to their back-office systems including their Tessitura ticketing and CRM system for Single-Sign-On, Personalisation and Membership recognition, Microsoft Dynamics NAV Enterprise Resource Planner (ERP) for managing core data, Print-on-Demand (PoD) services via King & McGaw (giving users the chance to select a print, frame, and size before purchasing and be able to visualise the print in a room for scale) and personalised product integration via AltaImage (Taopix).
+This included complex API integration to their back-office systems including their Tessitura ticketing and CRM system for Single-Sign-On, Personalisation and Membership recognition, Dynamics 365 Business Central for managing core data, Print-on-Demand (PoD) services via King & McGaw (giving users the chance to select a print, frame, and size before purchasing and be able to visualise the print in a room for scale) and personalised product integration via AltaImage (Taopix).

 The project started with a detailed discovery stage to include workshops to define the measurement model, KPIs, Target Audiences and project scope